silpaalekhya/silpaalekhya/README.md

 # 👋 Hello!
 I'm Silpa Alekhya Malakala

 ## 🙋‍♀️ About Me
 I am a software developer with over 3 years of experience, driven by a deep passion for technology and innovation.
-My journey has led me to pursue a **Master's in Computer Science** at **Fitchburg State University** with a focus on **machine learning, system design, and cloud-native applications**.
+My journey has led me to pursue a **Master's in Computer Science** at **Fitchburg State University** with a focus on **advanced programming, algorithms, data science, and system design**.
 I enjoy solving complex backend problems, building scalable microservices, and working with real-time data pipelines.
 This passion for continuous learning and problem-solving fuels my ambition to make a meaningful impact in the tech industry.

 ## 💡 My Passion
 I thrive on exploring new technologies and leveraging them to create efficient, real-world solutions.
 My enthusiasm for software development goes beyond just work—it's something I genuinely enjoy.
 I believe in technology’s ability to transform lives, and I am committed to being a part of that transformation through clean code, smart architecture, and constant innovation.